Azure/aistudio-copilot-sample/README.md

 python src/run.py --implementation semantickernel --question "what is the waterproof rating of the tent I just ordered?"
 ```

-To try out the promptflow implementation, double check deployment names (both embedding and chat) in `src/copilot_promptflow/flow.dag.yaml` match what's in the `.env` file.
+To try out the promptflow implementation, check deployment names (both embedding and chat) and index name (if it's changed from the previous steps) in `src/copilot_promptflow/flow.dag.yaml` match what's in the `.env` file.

 ```bash
 python src/run.py --question "which tent is the most waterproof?" --implementation promptflow